JennKnapp/BFG_Y2H/README.md

 ### Running the pipeline  ###

-a.
-Set parameters in param.py (refer to the comments)
+a) Set parameters in param.py (refer to the comments)

-b.
-Input argument:
+b) Input argument:
 ```
 --fastq /path/to/fastq_file    # we take R1 as input file, there should be an _R2 file in the folder
 --output /path/to/output_dir/  # make this directory before you run the pipeline
 ```

-c.
-To run the pipeline on one pair of fastq files `python ./src/main.py --fastq /path/to/fastq_file --output /path/to/output_dir/`
+c) To run the pipeline on one pair of fastq files `python ./src/main.py --fastq /path/to/fastq_file --output /path/to/output_dir/`

 (NOTE: we assume all the reference files are named in the format: y_AD* or y_DB*)